charithayaddanapalli3-ui/AI-CHATBOT-WITH-NLP/README.md

-# AI-CHATBOT-WITH-NLP
+Description:
- AI Chatbot with NLP This project builds a Python chatbot using NLP libraries like NLTK or spaCy.
-It processes user queries with text preprocessing, intent detection, and response generation.
-The chatbot demonstrates natural language understanding and interactive conversation capabilities.
+This project builds a Python-based chatbot using Natural Language Processing (NLP) libraries such as NLTK or spaCy.
+The chatbot is capable of understanding user queries, processing text, and generating meaningful responses.
+It demonstrates the integration of NLP techniques like tokenization, lemmatization, and intent recognition to create an interactive conversational system.
+Key Features:
+- Text preprocessing (tokenization, stopword removal, lemmatization).
+- Intent detection and rule-based or ML-based response generation.
+- Ability to answer user queries in a conversational format.
+- Extendable design for adding more intents and responses.